fauznazz-afk/ctf-writeup/PICO/Trickster.md

-# Trickster - Web Exploitation
+# Trickster - Web Exploitation - Medium

 ## Description
 I found a web app that can help process images: PNG images only!